niccolot/GoDex/README.md

  Pokedex/Battle >
  ```

- Enter the command `exit` to exit this propts and go back.
+ Enter the command `exit` to exit this prompts and go back.

  ### Saving and loading progress

  You can save your pokedex to disk with the command `save`, which will produce a directory in which your progress are saved as JSON files.

  In order to load them back just use the `load` command and choose the file you want to load.
-The files are named as `day_month_year_hour-minute` depending on when you saved them.
+The files are named as `day_month_year_hour-minute.json` depending on when you saved them.